 In this example, Retool will first ensure that the

 ProductID column is a unique key in the database table.
 If it is a unique key, Retool will iterate through the array and, for each member, merge the new values with the existing database record.
 In this case, it will update the product with

 id = 680 to have the new color of

 - The entire statement runs in a single transaction.
 If an error occurs in any of the updates, the transaction is rolled back with no effect on the database

-This works like "Bulk updates via a primary key" (above), but allows you to insert new records at the same time by including objects with new primary keys in the "Array of records to update with" field.
+This works just like "bulk updates via a primary key" above, but allows you to insert new records at the same time by including objects with new primary keys in the "array of records to update" field.